 Other loan funds.
-The office of financial aid has information on several private loan funds for which UT Permian Basin students may qualify if they do not qualify for the state or federal loans described.
+The office of financial aid has information on several private loans funds for which UT Permian Basin students may qualify if they do not qualify for the state or federal loans described.
+Applications must be negotiated at least one week prior to registration.